Afghan president calls for support but donors likely to cut aid - RFI

 Donor nations meet every four years to pledge aid to Afghanistan, which is almost entirely reliant on foreign assistance despite years of promised reforms and attempts to grow the economy.

+And the conference aims to secure gains made over the last 19 years by tying new donations to joint political commitments -- with consequences if they are not met.

-Concerns are high that gains made in the past two decades, especially in the area of women's rights, could be lost as the Taliban unleashes further violence.
+Concerns are high that advances, especially in the area of women's rights, could be lost as the Taliban unleashes further violence.

-But he added that violence had "skyrocketed" since a US-Taliban deal in February paved the way for the withdrawal of foreign forces by May 2021.
+But he said violence had "skyrocketed" since a US-Taliban deal in February paved the way for the withdrawal of foreign forces by May 2021.

 "Plans to achieve peace did not materialise as imagined.
 Suffering and killing continues to plague Afghans on a daily basis.
 It is unbearable," he said.